colinMcGrail/CSI4999-ImageClassification/README.md

 check https://docs.python.org/3/library/venv.html for more information

-initenv.sh will do this for you, but it's linux only, so if you're on windows you have to use WSL
+initenv.sh or initenv.ps1 will do this for you.

 Once the environment is created, run

-$ source environment/bin/activate
+$ source environment/bin/activate (bash)
+or
+PS> environment/Scripts/Activate.ps1 (PowerShell

 to activate it